exallium/StashClient/README.md

 ## SVG Icons

-SVG Icons are currently rendered into PNGs with Android-SVG-Asset-Generator which is available for free on Github.
-Note that Inkscape is required.
+SVG Icons are currently rendered into PNGs with makeicons.py